tehillabroder/vision-confidence-reliability/README.md

 # Confident and Wrong

-**An open-source research framework for evaluating vision-model reliability under controlled image degradation.**
+**A reproducible research framework for evaluating vision-model reliability under controlled image degradation.**

 Confident and Wrong investigates both when and how model confidence stops being a useful indication of correctness as image conditions deteriorate.